kingbian/track-it/README.md

-# File Change Tracker "Daemon"
+# File and Directory Tracker Daemon

-This program tracks changes made to a specified file and sends notifications when certain events occur.
-It runs as a "daemon" on Linux systems.
+This program tracks changes made to a specified file(s)/directories and sends notifications when certain events occur.
+It runs as a "daemon" on Unix systems.

 ## Features

 - Monitors file access, deletion, modification, and write/close events.
-- Sends desktop notifications using `notify-send` when significant file events are detected.
+- Sends desktop notifications using `libnotify` when significant file events are detected.
-- Runs as a background, allowing continuous monitoring of file changes.
+- Runs as a background, allowing continuous monitoring of file/directory changes.

 ## Installation